 Coca-Cola (KO) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the world's largest beverage maker had lost 19.53% in the past month.
-In that same time, the Consumer Staples sector lost 9.26%, while the S&P 500 lost 10.82%.
+Prior to today's trading, shares of the world's largest beverage maker had lost 10.01% over the past month.
+This has was narrower than the Consumer Staples sector's loss of 10.8% and the S&P 500's loss of 10.5% in that time.

-KO's full-year Zacks Consensus Estimates are calling for earnings of $2.10 per share and revenue of $37.13 billion.
-These results would represent year-over-year changes of -0.47% and +1.48%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.04 per share and revenue of $36.57 billion, which would represent changes of -3.32% and -0.07%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for KO.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for KO.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.65% lower.
-KO currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.13% lower.
+KO is currently a Zacks Rank #4 (Sell).

-Investors should also note KO's current valuation metrics, including its Forward P/E ratio of 21.45.
-This valuation marks a premium compared to its industry's average Forward P/E of 16.03.
+In terms of valuation, KO is currently trading at a Forward P/E ratio of 22.84.
+Its industry sports an average Forward P/E of 17.85, so we one might conclude that KO is trading at a premium comparatively.

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 95, which puts it in the top 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 To follow KO in the coming trading sessions, be sure to utilize Zacks.com.